opensearch-project/security/README.md

 * ``cd`` into ``<OpenSearch directory>/plugins/opensearch-security/tools``

+* If an existing cluster is being upgraded, set variable `UPGRADE`.
+For example, execute `export UPGRADE=true`

 * Execute ``./install_demo_configuration.sh``, ``chmod`` the script first if necessary.
 This will generate all required TLS certificates and add the Security Plugin Configuration to your ``opensearch.yml`` file.

 * Start OpenSearch